-Seaside Oregon Travel Guide
+Seaside Oregon North Coast Travel Guide

-One of the most photographed and beautiful scenic places in the Pacific Northwest of the United States and rightfully so.
+Seaside Oregon is one of the most photographed and beautiful scenic places in the Pacific Northwest of the United States and rightfully so.
 Seaside, Oregon, a quaint town itself has some of the most scenic beaches in all of Oregon.
 When someone thinks of Oregon, they are probably looking at and most definitely admiring Seaside, Oregon.
 Get there early as aspiring photographers line up about 1 hour early for sunset.

 Seaside has many attractions to offer that are always sure to please everyone.
-Stroll the popular Promenade, a two mile paved pathway bordering the beach with stunning views of the vast Pacific Ocean.
+Stroll the popular Promenade, a two-mile paved pathway bordering the beach with stunning views of the vast Pacific Ocean.
 Feed the seals at the local Aquarium or visit the Historic Museum filled with interesting fun facts about the history of Seaside and Lewis and Clark’s famous expedition ending right here in Seaside.

 Rental Managers in Seaside Oregon

 As the monumental end of the Lewis and Clark trail and journey, Seaside is a national landmark.
-This event is commemorated by a reconstructed salt makers’ camp site and a majestic statue of Lewis and Clark, the two men that symbolize adventure, courage, and exploration across America.
+This event is commemorated by a reconstructed salt makers’ campsite and a majestic statue of Lewis and Clark, the two men that symbolize adventure, courage, and exploration across America.
 Seaside has been called a famous tourist destination long into its historic years of existence.
 The city has been the Northwest’s "beach playground" for over 150 years.

-On May 11, of 1792, a captain by the name of Robert Gray who was from Boston, while seeking to expand his fur trade business, courageously and unknowingly navigated the bar and discovered the great river he named for his ship, the Columbia Rediviva.
+On May 11, 1792, a captain by the name of Robert Gray who was from Boston, while seeking to expand his fur trade business, courageously and unknowingly navigated the bar and discovered the great river he named for his ship, the Columbia Rediviva.
 He first anchored near the site of today's Astoria, and then sailed some 15 miles further upstream, returning to his initial anchorage to spend five days among the hospitable native people who he had stumbled upon prior.

-On October 16, in 1805, Lewis and Clark's Corps of Discovery reached the Columbia and viewed the Pacific Ocean on November 7 finally bringing their excruciatingly long journey to a half-way point.
+On October 16, 1805, Lewis and Clark's Corps of Discovery reached Columbia and viewed the Pacific Ocean on November 7 finally bringing their excruciatingly long journey to a half-way point.
 They still had to make it home.
 Their winter campsite was named Fort Clatsop and was constructed on the bank of the Lewis & Clark River.
 Supplies were either extremely low or completely gone by the time they reached the Columbia and several months would be needed to prepare for the return trip.
 Desperately in need of salt in order to cure and preserve a meat supply and for their personal use as well, the expedition sent five of its men to find a beach site for salt making.
-The camp was established only 15 miles south of Fort Clatsop near the mouth of the Necanicum River, the present day city of Seaside.
-The camp was comfortable and welcoming to the two travelers; deer and elk were plentiful for meat; and some 2 to 3 gallons of salt a day could be extracted when the kettles were boiled constantly.
-Seaside is a monumental and a historical land site for all of the United States’ history.
+The camp was established only 15 miles south of Fort Clatsop near the mouth of the Necanicum River, the present-day city of Seaside.
+The camp was comfortable and welcoming to the two travelers; deer and elk were plentiful for meat, and some 2 to 3 gallons of salt a day could be extracted when the kettles were boiled constantly.
+Seaside is a monumental and historical land site for all of the United States’ history.